 Agriculture Victoria will not be responsible for any damage to plant or plant product or any personal injury that may result from your use or application of treatments.
 For further information contact the Customer Service Centre on 136 186 or visit www.agriculture.vic.gov.au.

-Pome fruit, persimmons and blueberries certified for pre-harvest chemical treatment under this procedure must be treated in accordance with the APVMA approved product label and/or APVMA permit, as follows:
+Tomatoes, capsicums, chillies and eggplants certified for pre-harvest treatment under this procedure must be treated in accordance with approved label and APVMA permit, as follows:

-- 1. A program of cover sprays consisting of - (a) any combination of the chemical active ingredients and applied in accordance with the following tables - o Table 1: program of cover sprays for persimmons - o Table 2: program of cover sprays for pome fruit - o Table 3: program of cover sprays for blueberries; and - (b) beginning at least twenty-eight (28) days prior to harvest (21 days for clothianidin) and continuing until the completion of harvest of fruit for certification; and - (c) observing applicable withholding periods as per the label or APVMA permit prior to harvest; and - (d) conducted in accordance with the chemical product label and applicable APVMA permit.
+- 1. A program of cover sprays consisting of - - (a) any combination of the chemical active ingredients and applied in accordance with the following tables - Table 1: program of cover sprays for capsicums - Table 2: program of cover sprays for chillies - Table 3: program of cover sprays for tomato - Table 4: program of cover sprays for eggplant; and - (b) treatment must be applied to each block of tomato, capsicum, chilli and eggplant grown on the property for certification; and - (c) beginning at least twenty-one (21) days prior to harvest and continuing until the completion of harvest of fruit for certification; and - (d) observing applicable withholding periods as per the label or APVMA permit prior to harvest; and - (e) conducted in accordance with the chemical product label and applicable APVMA permit.